dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

      - healthcheck.sh

   scripts:
-    # The scripts section has 8 pre-defined keys.
-5 are run in a defined order,
+    # The scripts section has 7 pre-defined keys.
+4 are run in a defined order,
     # the other 3 are utilities that can be invoked by the service launcher.
     # Only 3 of the keys must exist and have values: start, port, and stop.
+    # The other keys are optional.
-    # The keys' values, if present, must be script files that are indexed (in the files section, above).
+    # The keys' values must be script files that are indexed (in the files section, above).

     # The service launcher will execute the scripts in the following order.
 All steps other than start are optional,
     # and if they are missing or have no value specified, will be ignored.
     #
-    # 1. preprovision -- Invoked before anything has been done.
+    # 1. preprovision -- Invoked before any data has been downloaded and some initialization is required.
+Not sure if we need this one.
-    # 2. prestart -- Executed after data has been downloaded locally (see the data section)
+    # 2. prestart -- Executed after data has been downloaded locally, but before service has started (see the data section).
     # 3. start -- Starts up the service.
-    # 4. poststart -- After the service has been started
-    # 5. postprovision -- Also after the service has been started.
+    # 4. postprovision -- After the service has been started.
 This might be invoked multiple times, e.g., if the user decides to load multiple sets of data.

-    # In addition, the following scripts, if present, are for use by the launcher:
+    # In addition, the following scripts, if present and with a value, are for use by the launcher:
     # 1. port - Which port the service is exposing.
 This provides a generic way for the tool to know which port is being exposed, e.g., to reverse proxy it.
     # 2. healthcheck - exit code of 0 if service is running normally, non-0 otherwise.
     # 3. stop - stops the service

+    # Since we don't have scripts for preprovision or prestart in this example, we don't specify them
-    preprovision:
+    # preprovision:
-    prestart:
+    # prestart:
     start: stand_up.sh
-    poststart:
     postprovision: load.sh

     port: port.sh